-Article 33 (8) of the 2009 Directive, which relates to the consultation by NRAs with interested parties including consumers, end-users with disabilities, is important in this context.
-The implementation of Article 33 provides a specific legal obligation to ensure that the process of decision making in relation to end-user and consumer rights includes due consideration of consumer interests in relation to electronic communications.

-It is proposed, in line with regulatory procedure, that NRAs would consult on the measures proposed under article 23a.
+Article 33 (22) of the 2009 USD, which relates to the consultation by NRAs with interested parties including consumers, end-users with disabilities, is important in this context.
+The implementation of Article 33 provides a specific legal obligation to ensure that the process of making decisions in relation to end-users and consumer rights includes due consideration of consumer interests in relation to electronic communications.
+It is proposed, in line with regulatory procedure, that NRAs would consult on the measures proposed under article 23a of the 2009 USD.
 In this case, it is most important that the consultation process should aim to ensure that inputs from all stakeholders including those with disabilities can be obtained and therefore the consultation documents and process should be fully accessible.